tfjmp/website/content/post/working-with-me/index.md

 MSc students should aim to complete at least one major conference paper before they graduate.
 PhD students should target at least three major conference papers before they graduate.
+In addition, I am expecting most students to coauthor with other lab members.
 Those are not official guidelines, but serve as an indication of what a student doing "well" looks like.
 Publications are in a sense more important than the degree you will obtain and must be one of the main focus of your time at UBC.
-For example, obtaining a PhD will be the minimum requirement if you apply for an academic position, the work you have published will be the most important criteria when assessing your application.
+For example, when applying for an academic position your PhD is just a minimum requirement, the work you have published will be the most important criteria when assessing your application.

 ## Lab Life & Service

 If you join my team you will be part of the [Department of Computer Science at UBC](https://www.cs.ubc.ca/) and in particular of the [Systopia Lab](https://systopia.cs.ubc.ca/).
+Students working on security-related topics will also be members of the [Security & Privacy Research Group](https://spg.cs.ubc.ca/).
 As such, there are some expectations where participation in lab life is concerned.
 You are expected to come to the lab regularly and interact with your colleagues (collaborations are very important and the interactions between graduate students are an integral part of a successful graduate experience).

 You are also expected to participate in the life of the lab, attend reading group sessions, and presentations.
+In particular, keep in mind the [Systopia Seminars](https://systopia.cs.ubc.ca/seminar).
 There is also a number of positions to be filled every year, including organizing social events, maintaining our website, managing our social media presence, and more.
 Those activities are led by students, and it is expected that, as you become familiar with the lab, you will start participating actively.
 You may also wish to participate in department-level or university-level service.
-Finally, you may want to get involved with the research community by participating in different activities such as artifacts evaluation committee, shadow program committee, and program committee.
+Finally, you may want to get involved with the research community by participating in different activities such as artifacts evaluation committees, shadow program committees, and program committees
 This is also encouraged and I am happy to provide support if needed and as appropriate.

 You should note that those activities are important and can help with your career progression.